seetvn/Crypto-Dashboard-/README.md

 Docker was used to ensure that the application could be replicated anywhere.

-## 4. Capping intervals based on time ranges
+## 4. Capping intervals based on time ranges (front-end)

-Intervals are capped based on the difference in time ranges so that the output is not very large.
+Intervals are capped ion the UI based on the difference in time ranges so that the output is not very large.

 # Next steps